protz/dagstuhl-rust-2025/1-Metadata.md

 # A short abstract

-The Rust programming language has exploded in popularity, due to its unique combination of strong performance, low-level flexibility, and high-level features and guarantees.
-This, in turn, has motivated a flurry of new research in the programming language and program semantics field.
-Notably, because Rust's type system provides so many guarantees "for free", many tasks, such as program verification or program analysis, become much easier in Rust, creating an exciting opportunity to push these techniques into the mainstream of program development.
+The Rust programming language has exploded in popularity, due to its unique combination of strong performance and the static satefy provided by Rust's ownership type system.
+This, in turn, has motivated a flurry of new research on program analysis and verification, aiming to leverage Rust's guarantees to substantially simplify reasoning.
+This has created an exciting opportunity to push these techniques into the mainstream of program development.

 While many new research tools and techniques have emerged, these efforts have largely proceeded independently, with knowledge exchanged primarily through static conference papers.
-The goal of this Dagstuhl Seminar is to bring together all authors, developers and researchers who are involved in tools for Rust program analysis, including, but not limited to, program verification, model checking, and static analyses.
+The goal of this Dagstuhl Seminar is to bring together the authors, developers and researchers who are involved in techniques and tools for Rust program analysis, including, but not limited to, program verification, model checking, and static analyses.

-We expect that this seminar will foster new collaborations, catalyze collective work on common engineering tasks, and create a new community that captures the Rust program analysis endeavor at large.
+We expect that this seminar will foster new collaborations, catalyze collective work on building analysis infrastructures, and create a new community that captures the Rust program analysis endeavor at large.